nadrino/kotor-walkthrough/kotor/walkthrough/084_Korriban.md

-- Go toward the 2nd Tomb on the left
+// - Go toward the 2nd Tomb on the left -> Naga Sadow -> can be opened.
+Don't enter
 - Talk to Lashowe -> DS?
     - And how can I be sure of that?
     - I want some kind of guarantee.
     - Wait.
 We'll go to Master Uthar together.
     - The plan's changed.
 Give me the holocron.
     - The 'plan' was we both get the credit.
     - No more arguing.
-We take it back together.
-(NO DS POINTS!!!)
+We take it back together. (-> NO DS POINTS!)
 - +500PX (quest) +450PX kill here +1000PX
 - Loot + Enter Tulak HOrd Tomb